Buying 101

 Jefferson Nickels

-The Jefferson Nickel replaced the iconic Buffalo Nickel in 1938 and has been used, both the Jefferson and Modern Jefferson, in some way for U.S. coinage ever since.
+The Jefferson Nickel replaced the iconic Buffalo Nickel in 1938 and has been used in commerce ever since, with very few design changes.

 The Lincoln Penny was minted for the first time in 1909 and the obverse of the coin remains in use on the penny today.